JustinyAhin/okupter-repos/apps/sveltekit-e2e-test-playwright/README.md

 Then run `npx playwright install` to install Playwright's browsers.

-You can now run all the tests with `pnpm playwright test` .
+Make sure your the SvelteKit app is running (`pnpm dev`), and then you can now run all the tests with `pnpm playwright test` .